axiomeval/digitalgarden/src/site/notes/pages/2 Areas/Digital Garden/Worklogs/Spanish language learning - part 1.md

 - Learning languages is hard - especially when you don't have much time
 - Learning languages can be boring if you go about it the wrong way
-- I'm not convinced that verb tables and declensions and learning by rote are something you can take anywhere with you as a set of portable learning techniques
+- Verb tables, declensions and learning by rote are probably not portable learning techniques (can you work through them anytime anywhere using just your own mind?)

 ## What is this solution?

-- Use memory techniques; memory palace, visual encoding etc to make your tools for learning portable
+- Use memory techniques [^1]; memory palace, visual encoding etc to make your tools for learning portable
-- Make sure everything is fun, visual, amusing - choose the right course(s), book(s) and use a mix of media
+- Make sure everything is fun, visual, amusing - choose the right course(s) [^2], book(s) and use a mix of media
 - Figure out tools that let you both create and practice in a fun and visual way

 ## An example